tatufrancis/tatufrancis.github.io/README.md

 Custom Build
 ----

-If you use SCSS and you want to compile your own build of Groundwork or integrate it along with your project code.
+If you use Sass and you want to compile your own build of Groundwork or integrate it along with your project code.

-SCSS source files are located in **src/scss** and **src/coffee**.
+Sass source files are located in **src/sass** and **src/coffee**.

 Important files to edit are:

-* groundwork.scss: dictates which modules are imported for compilation (delete/comment out unneeded modules).
+* groundwork.sass: dictates which modules are imported for compilation (delete/comment out unneeded modules).
-* _settings.scss: initial settings for Groundwork, including customizable colors, options to turn off rapid prototyping classes and much more.
+* _settings.sass: initial settings for Groundwork, including customizable colors, options to turn off rapid prototyping classes and much more.

-You can then output your own groundwork[.css/.js], or import groundwork.scss as part of your project's SCSS.
+You can then output your own groundwork[.css/.js], or import groundwork.sass as part of your project's Sass.
 The latter lets you utilise GroundworkCSS's library through ```@include``` or ```@extend``` for your custom classes.